splorp/tersus-tumblr/readme.txt

 -----------------------------------------------------------

-+ HTML5
 + Reset and base stylesheets provide a clean start
-+ Non-semantic, presentational classes have been removed
++ Non-semantic, presentational classes are being removed
++ This damn code will validate, even if it kills us

 -----------------------------------------------------------